irontec/ivozprovider/doc/sphinx/billing_and_invoices/invoices.rst

 .. hint:: This way, every **brand operator** can adapt which information
           is shown and how this information is shown, add logos, graphs, etc..

-These templates use `PHPPdf library <https://github.com/psliwa/PHPPdf>`_.
+These templates use `wkhtmltopdf library <https://wkhtmltopdf.org/>`_.

 The helper in the section **Brand configuration** > **Invoice templates** include a summarized explanation of the creation of templates.
-In the `official site of PHPPdf
+In the `official site of wkhtmltopdf
-<https://github.com/psliwa/PHPPdf>`_ there is plenty additional information.
+<https://wkhtmltopdf.org/usage/wkhtmltopdf.txt>`_ there is plenty additional information.

 By default, this section provides some basic example templates: